mialkin/docs/csharp/concurrency/concurrency.md

 ## Reactive programming

 Another form of concurrency is *reactive programming*.
 Asynchronous programming implies that the application will start an operation that will complete once at a later time.
 Reactive programming is closely related to asynchronous programming but is built on *asynchronous events* instead of *asynchronous operations*.
-Asynchronous events may not have an actual “start,” may happen at any time, and may be raised multiple times.
+Asynchronous events may not have an actual "start", may happen at any time, and may be raised multiple times.
 One example is user input.

 **Reactive programming** is a declarative style of programming where the application reacts to events.